alextk/jqDialog/README.md

   make doc

-To build and test the source code against JSLint type this:
+To build and test the source code against JSHint type this:

-	make lint
+	make hint

 Finally, you can remove all the built files using the command: